mpv-player/mpv-build/README.rst

     apt-get install git

-Also check that the dependencies listed at the end of this file are installed.
+Also check that the dependencies listed at in the next section are installed.

 Checkout the build repo: